My school is not following the IEP!

 Again, I wrote these steps thinking incrementally.
 I would start with the first one and work my way through the list until the situation was resolved.

 - Make sure you are documenting everything.
-Make sure that everything is clearly defined in the IEP as far as the number of hours, minutes, when, where, who, etc. If he is to be pulled out of class for tests, I bet they’re going to say “He’s not asking so we weren’t doing it.”
-Ok, so add in a self-advocacy goal.
+Make sure that everything is clearly defined in the IEP as far as the number of hours, minutes, when, where, who, etc. If he is to be pulled out of class for tests, they may say “He’s not asking so we weren’t doing it.”
+Ok, so add in a self-advocacy IEP goal.
 But in the meantime, it is the staff’s responsibility to prompt him to leave.
 Not his responsibility until he learns to better self-advocate (which he needs to do anyway).

-- Tips for better IEP documentation from parents.
-Hopefully, you have email.
-If not, you’ll have to do it in handwriting and take a picture of it with your phone before you send it in.
-Email automatically time and date stamps, so don’t forget that if you are writing it.
+- Keep your communication factual and professional.
 Be specific.
 “Today he said he had an algebra test.
 Per his IEP he is to go to a quiet room to do testing, but that has not been happening.”
 Stay child focused.
 Word your sentences carefully.
 Instead of finger-pointing and saying, “You are not doing this and this and this” keep it focused on what the student is or is not receiving.
 “Per his IEP, he is to be receiving A, B and C and he reports that this has not been happening.”

 - Request IEP meeting if necessary.
 If the documentation alone does not prompt them to follow the IEP, it’s time to request a meeting.
 Submit a parent concerns letter for the IEP meeting and state all of your concerns.
 “At this IEP meeting, I wish to discuss….my son says he has not been receiving…and I want to see what we can do to make this happen consistently.”
 Bring all your documentation to the meeting.